timoanttila/Svelte-Slider/README.md

-# Svelte Image Lightbox & Slider
+# Svelte Slider and Lightbox Effect

 Lightbox effect and image slider should be easy to use and should not require you to download large JQuery file or other third party libraries.

-This example has two components.
-Component lightboxSlider has a big image and smaller images and clicking on the image opens the lightbox with the slider.
-The other one has only a slider.
+Three examples; normal [image slider](https://github.com/timoanttila/Svelte-Slider/blob/main/slider.svelte), [lightbox + image slider](https://github.com/timoanttila/Svelte-Slider/blob/main/lightboxSlider.svelte) and [slider with any content](https://github.com/timoanttila/Svelte-Slider/blob/main/sliderWithAnyContent.svelte).
 Coder only need to provide an array of images and title from the page which uses these modules.

 [Svelte Demo](https://svelte.dev/repl/c9933eba927f472ead6efd3219c63bfa)